AdobeDocs/experience-manager-forms-cloud-service.en/help/faq.md

     1. Open [maven central](https://mvnrepository.com/artifact/com.adobe.aem/aem-forms-sdk-api).
     1. Locate and open page containing the latest version of Experience Manager Forms SDK.
     1. Click the View All option to view all the files.
-    1. Download and extract the aem-forms-sdk-api-<version>-jsdoc.jar.
+    1. Download and extract the `aem-forms-sdk-api-<version>-jsdoc.jar`.
     1. Open the index.html file to view the Javadoc.

 * **Can I continue use existing themes and templates?**